Key Takeaways

 On average, a person burns around 50 calories per hour while sleeping, which translates to around 400 calories per 8-hour sleep period.
 This calorie burning is important for maintaining basic bodily functions and contributes to your total daily energy expenditure.

-A study published in the journal “Diabetes” suggests that sleeping in cooler temperatures may help us attack belly fat while we sleep.
+A study published in the journal “Diabetes” suggests that sleeping in cooler temperatures offers benefits and can help us attack belly fat while we sleep.

 Participants in the study maintained their normal daily habits over four months but each evening returned to sleep in temperature-controlled chambers.